MSU Quick Facts Fall 2013-2014 and Classified Employees

 - 37% of the MSU workforce is classified employees, 25% professional, 39% faculty, and 2% administration

 Staff Senate is a results-oriented peer organization that enhances the role of classified employees in shared governance by creating a culture of optimism, teamwork, creativity, resourcefulness, and by dealing with everyone in an open and ethical manner.

-The Staff Senate was established by MSU’s President in 1976 as a means of facilitating communication and cooperation among classified staff, and communication with administration in the development of general decisions and policies which affect classified employees.
+The Staff Senate was established in 1976 by President William Tietz as a means of facilitating communication and cooperation among classified staff, and communication with administration in the development of general decisions and policies which affect classified employees.
 The Senate is intended to promote collaborative efforts by classified staff with others on campus in mutual efforts to effectively and efficiently carry out the land-grant mission at Montana State University, Bozeman.

 Staff Senate meetings are held on the third Wednesday of each month.
 Meetings are open to the public, all are welcome.
-Agendas and minutes are available on the web at www.montana.edu/staffsenate.
+Agendas, minutes, and meeting schedule are available on the web at www.montana.edu/staffsenate.

 Staff input is essential to Staff Senate's ability to convey the classified voice.
-We encourage you to attend Staff Senate meetings, participate in surveys and other feedback media, and become involved in Shared Governance activity.
-The agenda, minutes, and meeting schedule are available on the web.
+We encourage you to attend Staff Senate meetings, participate in surveys and other feedback media, and become involved in shared governance activities.

 MSU Staff Senate • Montana Hall Room 106 • P.O.
 Box 171865 • Bozeman, MT 59717-1865 • www.montana.edu/staffsenate